jdcloudcom/en/documentation/User-Service/Account-Management/Sign-In-And-Sign-Up.md

 # Login and Registration
-## I. Log in with a JD Account
+## I. Log in with JD
-If you have had a JD account, you can log in JD Cloud directly with the following steps:
+If you have a JD account, you can log in JD Cloud directly with the following steps:

 ### 1. Click **Login** in JD Cloud Home Page and enter your JD account and password;
 ![](../../../image/User/Account%20Management/Check%20your%20account/1.%20京东账号登录.png)